 It’s been a long time since my last entry.
 Actually, a couple of things like working on a new project, moving to a new place, going back to study, spending a few weeks in the Caribbean and even joining a fandom — please refer to two previous entries — kept me really busy for the past few months.
-Every day felt too short, and I couldn’t really think of anything interesting to write about, so I ended up neglecting this blog for a while.
+Every day felt too short, and I couldn’t really think of anything interesting to write about.

 But recently, there was something that made me feel like writing here again.
 I went on a trip.
 After weeks of planning, I packed my backpack and traveled farther than I’ve ever been from home.
 During a month I visited 5 different countries: USA (New York), the UAE (Dubai and Abu Dhabi), Singapore, Thailand (Phuket, Chiang Mai, Bangkok) and finally Japan!
 (Osaka, Nara, Kyoto, Hiroshima & Tokyo).